leonleoff/qhana-docker/readme.md

 The qhana-plugin-runner, qhana-backend and qhana-plugin-registry images use `docker-compose-wait` to be able to wait for endpoints in other containers to be ready to receive requests.
 For configuration options see: https://github.com/ufoscout/docker-compose-wait?tab=readme-ov-file#additional-configuration-options

+## Using the docker-compose setup to develop plugins

+The docker compose setup can be used together with a locally running plugin runner instance.
+This can be useful during plugin development.
+To use a local plugin runner instance instead of the docker-compose instance make sure that the `qhana-plugin-runner` and `worker` services are not running before starting the local instance.
+Both the plugin runner and its corresponding worker must either run inside the docker-compose setup or locally.
+However, they can share the same redis instance, as they use different routing keys by default (can be changed with the `CELERY_QUEUE` env var).

 ## Build the Documentation

 ```bash